 Know the local laws of where you’re travelling.
 Keep your documents on hand, and have embassy information with you in case of emergencies.

-What Should I Take To Nicaragua?
+What Should I Take to Nicaragua?

 Your clothing will definitely depend on the time of year you visit.
 Depending on the region you visit you may have a very hot temperature or a cooler one.
 Here are a few essentials you should bring with you when you travel to Nicaragua: